CHURCH LOAN FUND

 10. Community zoning laws must be adhered to by the church receiving funds.
 These requirements should be satisfied prior to loan approval.

-Step 1: Each EPC church pastor and session seeking an EPC loan should study and follow the Church Loan Fund Criteria Sheet and comply with each item in order to properly complete the CLF Application.
+Step 1: Each EPC church pastor and session seeking an EPC loan should study and follow the Church Loan Fund Criteria and comply with each item in order to properly complete the CLF Application.
 At this time, alert the respective Presbytery Church Development Committee of the church’s Application.